ajlvi/pt-decks-csv/README.md

 # pt-decks-csv
 A compilation of each published decklist from every single-elimination round at PTs/WCs/MCs/PTs.

+### Source

+Just about everything comes from mtgtop8; for some of the really really old tournaments I had to go to archived copies of the official coverage site.
+Some of the corrections came from discussions with the players themselves or from old Duelists.

 ### Data

-The is_pt column is 0 for "small" Worlds, Players Tour events, and pandemic-era Arena events; 1 otherwise.
+The `is_pt` column is 0 for "small" Worlds, Players Tour events, and pandemic-era Arena events; 1 otherwise.
 The half-PT-size Worlds (2023-present) are considered "small".
 Most of the other columns are probably self-explanatory.

 The following events only have four lists included: